mensbeam/Logger/README.md

 #### Options ####

 Properties which begin with an underscore are all options.
 They can be set either through the constructor or via `setHandler` by name, removing the underscore (\_) at the beginning.
 All handlers inherit these options.
 Options in inherited classes should also begin with an underscore (\_).
-How to extend `Handler` will be explained further down in the document.

 _bubbles_: When set to true the stack loop will continue onto the next handler; if false it won't.
 Defaults to _true_
 _messageTransform_: A callable to use to transform messages before outputting.
 Defaults to _null_